 Balances resulted from the time lag between the dates that (1) interfund goods and services are provided or reimbursable expenditures occur, (2) transactions are recorded in the accounting system, and (3) payments between funds are made.
 All the balances above are expected to be collected in the subsequent year.

 Note 7 - Interfund Transfers

-For the year ended June 30, 2022, interfund transfers consisted of the following:
+For the year ended June 30, 2023, the School District had the following interfund transfers: